 Grants and Scholarships

 Albion College Off-Campus Programs (OCP) grant: Grants of up to $1,500 are awarded to students demonstrating financial need.
 (Please check with the Office of Financial Aid to determine your eligibility.)
 Applications for these competitive awards are also weighted by other factors such as program location (domestic or abroad), whether off-campus study is a requirement of the student's major, grade point average, and the quality of the application essay.
 Please do not submit your OCP application essay.
-Grant applications for the 2013-14 academic year and 2014 spring semester are due on November 4, 2013 by 5 p.m.
+Grant applications for the 2014 fall semester are due on Friday, April 11 2014 by 5 p.m.

 IIE Passport provides a comprehensive website of scholarships, fellowships, and grants for those studying outside the U.S. This site allows you to search for funding by country, field of study or various other criteria.
 Have patience and try a variety of criteria.
 Be aware that many of the "hits" will not be applicable to Albion-approved programs.
 But keep looking.
 Don't forget to check out "You may also be interested in funding for . . ." listings after the initial search results.